gfajardo95/spotter_project/README.md

 Later, it will be possible to track your progress throughout the weeks.
-Possibly with a line graph that shows the rise and fall of different stats like the amount of weight used for a certain workout or the rest time for exercises.</p>
+Possibly with a line graph that shows the rise and fall of different stats like the amount of weight used for a certain workout or the rest time per exercise.</p>